-Through: Katie P. Halloran, Planning Director
+From: Katie P. Halloran, Planning Director

-Meeting Date: October 19, 2022
+Meeting Date: September 15, 2022

-Agenda Item: Text Amendment of the Land Development Regulations - An

-Ordinance of the City of Key West, Florida amending Chapter 86 of the Land Development Regulations, entitled "General Provisions", Section 86-9, entitled "Definition of Terms", and Chapter 108, entitled "Planning and Development", Article X entitled "Building Permit Allocation System", Section 108-995 entitled "Reporting requirements and residential allocation schedule" to extend the BPAS allocation period past July, 2023.

-Action Statement: The proposed ordinance would amend the City's Land Development

-Regulations to allow for the extension of the Building Permit Allocation System's ten-year allocation schedule so that any units that remain unallocated after the conclusion of Year 10 may be allocated in subsequent years.
-The Planning Board is hearing this Land Development Regulation (the "LDRs") text amendment and associated text amendments to the Comprehensive Plan to delineate a process for continued allocations after the conclusion of Year 10.
+- Agenda Item: Text Amendment of the Land Development Regulations A Resolution of the City of Key West Planning Board recommending an Ordinance to the City Commission amending Chapter 86 of the Land Development Regulations, entitled "General Provisions", Section 86-9, entitled "Definition of Terms", and Chapter 108, entitled "Planning and Development", Article X entitled "Building Permit Allocation System", Section 108-995 entitled "Reporting requirements and residential allocation schedule" to extend the BPAS allocation period past July, 2023. - Request: The proposed ordinance would amend the City's Land Development Regulations to allow for the extension of the Building Permit Allocation System's ten-year allocation schedule so that any units that remain unallocated after the conclusion of Year 10 may be allocated in subsequent years.
+The Planning Board is hearing this Land Development Regulation (the "LDRs") text amendment and associated text amendments to the Comprehensive Plan to delineate a process for continued allocations after the conclusion of Year 10. - Applicant: City of Key West